jjp2196/data_science/README.md

 4. ["Artificial Intelligence, A Modern Approach", Tony Dear](https://aima.cs.berkeley.edu/)

 # Coding Projects Overview
-1. Deteminining Popularity of Rising Pop Music Artists with Scraped Spotify Data and NLP Sentiment Analysis (2020)
+1. Deteminining Popularity of Rising Pop Music Artists with Decision Tree Classification
-2. Project 5: Estimating Flood Depths of Submerged Vehicles with Convolutional Neural Networks (2020)
+2. Project 5: Estimating Flood Depths of Submerged Vehicles with CNNs

-## Deteminining Popularity of Rising Pop Music Artists with Spotify Data and NLP Sentiment Analysis (2020)
+## Deteminining Popularity of Rising Pop Music Artists with Decision Tree Classification

 ### Problem Statement
 1. Spotify uses its popularity parameter in order to rank songs, albums, and artists.
 This "popularity" metric is based on how often users stream songs from Spotify.